intelsdi-x/snap-plugin-collector-mesos/README.md

 ![grafana-dashboard](assets/grafana-dashboard.png)

 ### Known Issues and Caveats
-  * Snap's metric catalog is populated only once, when the Mesos collector plugin is loaded.
-A configuration change on the master or agent could alter the metrics reported by Mesos.
-Therefore, if you modify the configuration of a Mesos master or agent, you should reload this Snap plugin at the same time.
+  * Currently, the address of the Mesos master and/or agent is provided via Snap's global configuration file.
+When this plugin is loaded (using `snapctl`) it plugin will query a Mesos master and/or agent for its available metrics and use the resulting JSON structure to build Snap's metrics catalog.
+However, a configuration change on the Mesos master or agent could alter the metrics reported by Mesos (e.g., enabling the network isolator).
+Therefore, if you modify the configuration of a Mesos master or agent and expect more (or fewer) metrics to be collected, you should reload this Snap plugin at the same time.
   * Due to a bug in Mesos, the parsing logic for the `perf` command was incorrect on certain platforms and kernels.
 When the `cgroups/perf_event` isolator was enabled on an agent, the `perf` object would appear in the JSON returned by the agent's `/monitor/statistics` endpoint, but it would contain no data.
 This issue was resolved in Mesos 0.29.0, and was